-I often get asked questions, like… “what brand of air conditioner should I consider buying?”, “What’s the best brand?”, and, “Which AC Unit Should I Choose?”
+We often get asked questions, like… “What brand of air conditioner should I consider buying?”, “What’s the best brand?”, and, “Which AC Unit Should I Choose?”

 *According to local and national studies, the typical central heating and air conditioning system operates at less than 2/3 of its advertised capacity.
 This means, if you bought a 3-ton system and it was not fine-tuned, you could be actually getting less than 2 tons of capacity delivered to your home, all while paying to operate a 3-ton system for the next 15 years.
 It’s like buying a Prius to get 50 miles to the gallon and getting less than 25.

 We believe in whole-house thinking and any other HVAC contractor you work with should, too.
 The concept of whole-house thinking is essentially that in order for your HVAC system components to function at capacity and serve you well, they depend on things like the framework and reliability of your ductwork, how well your home is ventilated, and the modernity and upkeep of your thermostat – plus filtration.
 These are all major factors in your new system delivering on the “home comfort” you were promised.
 Again, the configuration has a huge impact on how you enjoy your new system which relies on the capabilities and the consideration of your contractor – so choose wisely!

 As you perform your research on the best brands of air conditioner this year, don’t forget to consider deeply who will be performing that installation.
 If you want the best in the Austin area, choose McCullough Heating and Air Conditioning.
 Call us today to install your new system: (512) 280 0011